Mergrow/Diablo2-Auto-Merchant-Farmer/README.md

 4. Ensure there is enough space on the tab for the sold item to go to.
 5. Equip the item with level-based maximum damage on the main hand and Sell it.
 6. Now run the script using ```py diablo2.py``` and position the cursor on the sold item frame in the merchant inventory.
-7. It should start to buy it and re-sell.
+7. It will start to buy it and re-sell it.

 To stop the script, just press the ESC button.